 What women’s self-defense classes offer

 Women’s self-defense classes can help to fill many areas of need for women.
 First of all, you can make new friends as you lean techniques that will help you, if put in a defensive situation.
 You will also lean confidence and be more aware of your surroundings.
-Both of these help to reduce the likelihood that you will be attacked.
+Both of these help to reduce your chance of being attacked.
 Not only that, but you will get exercise and strength building while you learn these techniques.

-Women’s self-defense classes are geared towards the average woman.
+Women’s self-defense classes are for the average woman.
 There are short sessions that can fit into your busy schedule.
-You don’t have to be fit or have any self-defense knowledge.
+You do not need to be athletic and you do not need any self-defense knowledge.
 If you have the desire to learn to protect yourself then these classes may be for you. however, it is important to check out the class that you are thinking about joining.
 Women’s defense is different than martial arts but can still hold value for many women.

 Information on our Women’s self defense class